iss6518/commnGroundIccha/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+To run the back-end in the background:

+open a new terminal and cd into your team-slick directory

+once there run all necessary set up commands and use the following script to get swagger running on http://127.0.0.1:8000/

+### `.\local.sh`

+Additional scripts:

 ### `npm test`